uclaacm/teach-la-website/_docs/dev-setup.md

 ### Installing Ruby with RVM

 [RVM](http://rvm.io/) stands for the **Ruby Version Manager**.
 It is a handy shell script that lets us keep multiple versions of the Ruby interpreter on our computer without breaking any existing ones!
+The only catch?
+It only works on UNIX-based operating systems.
+That means that it won't work on Windows by default, but it **will** work on WSL.

 Following along with the installation guide available on [their website](http://rvm.io/rvm/install) is usually enough, but there are a few hitches you might run into along the way.
 Here's our version of the installation guide:

 First we need to add the PGP keys of the project maintainer to ensure that the installer we download isn't malicious.
 We can do this with: